UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 $\text{house sale price} =$ {glue:text}`icept` $+$ {glue:text}`sqftc` $\cdot (\text{house size})$ {glue:text}`bedsc` $\cdot (\text{number of bedrooms})$

-This model is more interpretable than the multivariable KNN regression model; we can write a mathematical equation that explains how each predictor is affecting the predictions.
-But as always, we should question how well multivariable linear regression is doing compared to the other tools we have, such as simple linear regression and multivariable KNN regression.
-If this comparison is part of the model tuning process&mdash;for example, if we are trying out many different sets of predictors for multivariable linear and KNN regression&mdash;we must perform this comparison using cross-validation on only our training data.
+This model is more interpretable than the multivariable K-NN regression model; we can write a mathematical equation that explains how each predictor is affecting the predictions.
+But as always, we should question how well multivariable linear regression is doing compared to the other tools we have, such as simple linear regression and multivariable K-NN regression.
+If this comparison is part of the model tuning process&mdash;for example, if we are trying out many different sets of predictors for multivariable linear and K-NN regression&mdash;we must perform this comparison using cross-validation on only our training data.
 But if we have already decided on a small number (e.g., 2 or 3) of tuned candidate models and we want to make a final comparison, we can do so by comparing the prediction